jezzdk/openapi/README.md

 ## Requirements

 * PHP 7.4 | PHP 8.0
-* Laravel 8
+* Laravel 8 (if you want to use the facade and command)

 ## Installation

-To install from composer:
+Install with composer:

 `composer require arkitechdev/openapi`